myklemykle/Picomix/Readme.md

 Chapter 3.4 of the RPi Foundation's excellent document ["Hardware Design with RP2040"](https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf) describes a good filter circuit and other strategies for addressing this.

-Furthermore, PWM audio signals are powered by the MCU's main power bus, and will transmit whatever audible noise is present on that bus, which is often quite a lot.
+Furthermore, PWM audio signals are powered by the MCU's main power bus and will transmit whatever audible noise is present on that bus, which is often quite a lot.

 This library allows you to adjust the tradeoffs between bit-depth and sample rate.